 - 70% shallow tube-wells are running out of water already.
-We have visited a total of 169 tube-wells in 8 blocks in 4 camps. - 10 deep tube-wells (680 feet) established by COAST had to extend 30 feet deeper as the water level was finished.
+We have visited a total of 300 tube-wells 4 camps. - 10 deep tube-wells (680 feet) established by COAST had to extend 30 feet deeper as the water level was finished.
 [COAST] - 2 deep tube-wells established by Ganasasthya in Unchiprang camp failed to pull water even having 1000 feet deep. - We suspect 1st layer of Water level is already finished up.
-Experts says that the ground water of Teknaf is in danger already.
+Experts say that the ground water of Teknaf is in danger already.